Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.0.2 =
+* Fixed bug for permalinks
+* Two links on posts list: clone immediately or copy to a new draft to edit.
+* Tested on multisite mode.

 = 2.0.1 =
 * Fixed bug for action filters